gjermundgaraba/bjaanes.github.io/_posts/2017-05-14-use-cases-for-augmented-reality.md

 # Games

-As with Virtual Reality, gamers are going to be pushing forward Augmented Reality also.
+As with Virtual Reality, gamers are going to be pushing forward Augmented Reality too.
 Gamers are great at using and wanting more of new tech, which is exactly what is going to open for more and more use cases in other industries as well.

 Casual games that are not confined to a screen is what AR bring to the table here.
 Integrating a game world into your real world allowing for better immersion and a ton of interesting scenarios.